argoproj/argo-cd/docs/user-guide/commands/argocd_app_sync.md

       --retry-backoff-max-duration duration               Max retry backoff duration.
 Input needs to be a duration (e.g. 2m, 1h) (default 3m0s)
       --retry-limit int                                   Max number of allowed sync retries --revision string                                   Sync to a specific revision.
-Preserves parameter overrides --revisions stringArray                             Show manifests at specific revisions for source position in source-positions
-  -l, --selector string                                   Sync apps that match this label.
+Preserves parameter overrides -l, --selector string                                   Sync apps that match this label.
 Supports '=', '==', '!=', in, notin, exists & not exists.
 Matching apps must satisfy all of the specified label constraints.
-      --server-side                                       Use server-side apply while syncing the application --source-positions int64Slice                       List of source positions.
-Default is empty array.
-Counting start at 1. (default [])
-      --strategy string                                   Sync strategy (one of: apply|hook) --timeout uint                                      Time out after this many seconds
+      --server-side                                       Use server-side apply while syncing the application --strategy string                                   Sync strategy (one of: apply|hook) --timeout uint                                      Time out after this many seconds
 ```